groboclown/precision-shell/README.md

 **Usage**: `#! /shebang/format/presh -f`

 Does nothing and ignores all arguments after it.

-When used as a comment, it's best to enclose the comment inside quotes to protect against `&&` and `;`, which the shell will interpret as an end-of-command.
+**WARNING**  This does not work like you'd expect a normal comment to work.
+This is a command, which means that ';' and '&&' will terminate it, so it's best to quote the arguments.
+Also, it will be interpreted as a command for commands that take sub-commands as arguments.

 The noop can also be used to mask a file start shebang (`#!`) marker.
 To work with presh, the precise format will need a space after the shebang mark, and include the `-f` argument to have the script be interpreted as a file.
 This mode requires the [stream input flag](#script-files).